What to Plant in January in the Florida Garden

 Peppers are perennial in Florida

-You can start both sweet and hot varieties indoors.
+You can start both sweet peppers and hot varieties indoors.
 Both types require a lot of time to mature and fruit, and they also produce more fruit if you prune them back at 12”.
 This means that it feels like forever before you get any peppers at all.

 Melons